albertoscotta/libpeec/readme.md

 Building and installing
 -----------------------

-A makefile is provided in the the src directory.
+A makefile is provided in the 'src' directory.
 This makefile has the ability to build and install the target libpeec.a.
-In the src directory, type
+In the 'src' directory, type

 	make